Cannabis in Malawi: Campaign to legalize cannabis

-Malawi Gold in Pop Culture
+In pop culture

 Bob Marley

 When reggae musician Bob Marley visited Zimbabwe during his Zimbabwe Independence Tour concert in 1980, he smoked Malawi Gold in Harare with his art director, Neville Garrick.
 It was wrapped in a banana leaf and had a lasting effect on him.
 He liked it so much that he commented to reporters that Malawi Gold made him "feel invisible".

-Fresh Air Fiend (Book)
+Fresh Air Fiend (book)

 Malawi cannabis was mentioned in the New York Times Notable list book, Fresh air Fiend: Travel Writing 1985-2000 by American travel writer and author Paul Theroux.
-Theroux writes about the usage of Malawi by peacecorps volunteers and hippies when he lived in Malawi.
-He notes that hippies, backpackers and peacecorps volunteers had the same experience visiting Malawi and smoking marijuana like the hippies who went on the Hippie trail in Asia.
+Theroux writes about the usage of Malawi Gold by Peace Corps volunteers and hippies when he lived in Malawi.
+He notes that hippies, backpackers and Peace Corps volunteers had the same experience visiting Malawi and smoking marijuana like the hippies who went on the Hippie trail in Asia.

 Marley Natural

 In 2021 the weed brand Marley Natural launched a limited edition sativa edition inspired by Malawi Gold, called "Gold".
 Artist and photographer Neville Garrick, who was also Bob Marley's art director, designed the bottle with an image of African mask, banana leaves, and the Malawi flag.
 He had first tried Malawi gold with Bob Marley on his trip to Zimbabwe where it was given to them by Zimbabwean soldiers.